HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

   `candidate_mode = "station_outlets"`.
 Optional influence layers can reject
   basins with major upstream dams or other configured major influences.

-Older hydrometry TOML files without an explicit profile remain valid.
-Reports and manifests expose an `effective_profile` field so those runs are still classified as `gauged_downstream_station` when their strategy matches the station-led pattern.
+Station-led hydrometry TOML files must declare `profile = "gauged_downstream_station"` explicitly.
+The manifest still exposes `strategy.effective_profile`, but it is no longer used to keep legacy hydrometry configurations without a profile alive.
+DEM-light runs may still be classified as `area_only` from `site_selection.input.mode = "dem_area_light"`.

 The bounded short-term contract is documented in `docs/_dev_notes/site_selection_short_term_contract.md`.